• 🛡️ Specialist Risk & Underwriting

 At the end of the day, getting your Life and Disability insurance sorted, is just about being a grown-up.
 You don't ignore the risk; you manage it.
 Getting your insurance sorted is simply the cost of doing business, when you have a life worth protecting.

-Q1: I’ve seen a psychologist in the past few years.
+I’ve seen a psychologist recently.
 Does that automatically mean I can’t get covered?

-Q2: I’m feeling completely burnt out and can’t face work.
+I’m feeling completely burnt out.
 Can I claim on my Income Protection?

-Q3: The insurer offered me a policy, but they excluded mental health.
-Is it even worth taking?
+The insurer offered me a policy, but they excluded mental health.
+Is it worth taking?

 Absolutely.
-Don't throw away the umbrella just because it has one small patch.
-Even with a mental health exclusion, that policy still protects you against cancer, heart attacks, strokes, and car accidents.
-It keeps the rain off you during the other storms of life.
-It is far better to be 90% protected than 0% protected.
+You shouldn't throw away the umbrella just because it has one small patch.
+Even with a mental health exclusion, the policy still protects you against cancer, heart attacks, strokes, and car accidents.
+It is far better to be 90% protected and secure against physical catastrophe than to remain 0% protected because the terms aren't "perfect."

-A: If you're asked a question that covers that time period, Yes, and here is why: transparency is your actual safety net.
-Insurance is a "good faith" contract, and if you hide a piece of your history, you are handing the insurer a legitimate reason to void your policy right when you need it most.
-Your pharmaceutical history usually tells the story anyway, so honesty really is the only policy here.
+Yes.
+Transparency is your true safety net.
+Insurance is a "good faith" contract, and hiding your history gives the insurer a legitimate reason to void your policy right when you need it most.
+Since your pharmaceutical history is often accessible during a claim, honesty is the only logical policy.

 author pic drew browneDrew Browne is a specialty Financial Risk Advisor working with Small Business Owners & their Families, Dual Income Professional Couples, and diverse families.
 He's an award-winning writer, speaker, financial adviser and business strategy mentor.
 His business Sapience Financial Group is committed to using business solutions for good in the community.
 In 2015 he was certified as a B Corp., and in 2017 was recognised in the inaugural Australian National Businesses of Tomorrow Awards.
 Today he advises Small Business Owners and their families, on how to protect themselves, from their businesses.
 He writes for successful Small Business Owners and Industry publications.
 You can read his Modern Small Business Leadership Blog here.
 You can connect with him on LinkedIn Any information provided is general advice only and we have not considered your personal circumstances.
 Before making any decision on the basis of this advice you should consider if the advice is appropriate for you based on your particular circumstance.